 Turn left here, cross over at the cycle/pedestrian crossing, and take the road on your right Cecil Road.
 Cycle along Cecil Road to the end (for approx 265 metres).

 Turn right at the end and follow the path straight ahead of you into the park area, that bends round to the left behind the houses, and follow this path past the first bridge on your right, and turn right over the second bridge on your right (after approx 625 metres).

 Follow the main path round to the left from the other side of the bridge and follow the main wide path into the main part of Cannon Hill Park (for approx 800 metres).

-Take the main cycle pathway up to the right in the park, and follow this as it bends round to the left, and keep cycling ahead, past a bandstand on your right, and a cafe on your right, until you see some large metal entrance gates to the park ahead of you (after approx 750 metres).
+Take the main cycle pathway up to the right in the park, and follow this as it bends round to the left, and keep cycling ahead, past a bandstand on your right, and a cafe on your right, until you see some large metal entrance/exit gates on Edgbaston Road ahead of you (after approx 750 metres).